GA-Merced/seir-seal-website/src/content/docs/reference/14-Javascript-tricks.md

 | Trick 100     | Convert a string to an array of characters | `const charArray = [...string];`               | `const string = 'hello'; const charArray = [...string];` |
 ```

-You can continue to expand your table or use these examples as needed.

 ## Further reading